 Figure 5: Normalized total American homicides and firearm homicides

 These 5 bar charts represent the normalized data of total homicides, firearm related homicides, and specifically handgun homicides in Canada and the United States.
-We can see very clearly in the five bar charts the United States has over twice as many homicides per million people than Canada every year.
+We can see very clearly in the five bar charts that the United States has over twice as many homicides per million people than Canada every year.
 While the United States maxed out ~50 homicides per 1 million people, Canada only hit ~21.
 In the next two charts, we start looking at firearm and specifically handgun homicides.
 We can note two things from this normalized data.
 The first of which, is that if the number of guns owned, the types of guns owned, and the law controlling the guns were the same in Canada and the United States, we would see this data look very similar to the first bar chart, with Canada having overall less murders, but around the same proportion compared to the United States in each of these three graphs.
 However, what we see instead is a significant drop in the proportion of homicides in Canada that are being committed with a firearm.
 This indicates that Canada’s gun control laws and the number of guns that are owned by people in the country has a significant impact on the proportion of homicides that are carried out with firearms.
 This is then confirmed in the last two bar charts.

 In the 4th one, we look at the total number of homicides in Canada in proportion to the total number of firearm homicides in Canada and we can see that only ~30% of homicides are done with firearms.
 In the Unites States however, that proportion is significantly different.
 In the US, the percentage of homicides using firearms is closer to ~68%.
 That means that if you are murdered in America, you are more than twice as likely to have been killed with a firearm, than if you got murdered in Canada.

-The charts are describing categorical data so shape, center, spread don’t come into play here.
+(this comment is not necessary) ---- Also please, unhighlight your text!)

 There’s a definite decrease in the homicide rates over the course of the years that these number were recorded.

 In Science vs., there’s a lot of discussion about how firearms are managed by the governments in different countries.
 In the US, buying a firearm from a registered gun dealer means filling out a simple form that can be returned within days, where the buyer is background checked by poorly maintained data.
 On top of that, anyone can go out and legally sell a gun privately.
 In Canada however, there’s no such thing as private purchases like that.
 All firearms must be purchased through a registered dealer, all owners must carry a license to own that type of gun, and the pool of types of weapons you can purchase is significantly smaller.
 In Canada, you aren’t likely to find much that isn’t used for hunting purposes or for sport.
 From this information, we can draw the conclusion that the regulation of guns in Canada and the types of guns you can purchase, decreases the number of firearm related homicides in the country.